srgpsk/blog/content/posts/monitor-hotplugging-on-ubuntu.md

 ### Temporary summary

 I really like the idea of hooking up into the system processes in this unified way.
 I wish tho that the documentation would be more explicit and maybe some examples?
-At this point I devised a plan - I'm going to spend next 10 years on learning C and Linux internals, join the opensource community and fix that SEQNUM behavior.
+At this point I devised a plan - I'm going to spend next 10 years on learning C and Linux internals, join the open source community and fix that SEQNUM behavior.
 Oh, that sweet revenge.

 ## Notes to future me: